How to Create a Patreon for Your YouTube Channel

 Describe Your Content

-First, you need pick a label — or two, maximum — that fits the content you create.
+Next, you need to pick a label — or two, maximum — that fits the type of content you create.
 For your YouTube channel, select Videos.
 If you also run, for example, a related blog or podcast, pick one of those too.

 Setting Up Currency and Merch